aaronvbrown/ParkFinderAPI.Solution/README.md

   ```
 * For further database migration assistance, this [lesson](https://part-time-evening.learnhowtoprogram.com/c-and-net/many-to-many-relationships/code-first-development-and-migrations) from learnhowtoprogram.com is helpful.
 * Clone the repository **git clone https://github.com/aaronvbrown/ParkFinderAPI.Solution.git**  in the terminal
-* Navigate to this project's production directory "ParkFinderAI"
+* Navigate to this project's production directory "ParkFinderAPI"
 * Create a file appsettings.json, adding the following code.
 (Replace uid and pwd with your own username and password for MySQL)
   ```json
   {